Let’s be honest: the fastest way to kill your outreach is to look spammy.

 What if my account is restricted?

-Cool down, improve targeting and copy, remove any automation, and try again after the restriction window.
+Cool down, improve targeting and copy, remove automation, then restart small after the restriction lifts.

 Final word